A practical guide for cracking AES-128 encrypted firmware updates

-The attack is broken down into two stages.
+The attack is broken down into three stages.

 Some bootloaders front load the CRC in cleartext in order to accept the data packet.
 These style of bootloaders at minimum will always have a flag once the update is complete, so as long as we just program the first block, we will just be stuck in the bootloader each iterative cycle.

-Our particular target encrypted the header containing the CRC and destination row with the row's data.
+Our particular target encrypted the header.
+As seen below, the header contained the CRC, row offset, and the row's data.
 It always sent 0x90 bytes with a program row size of 0x80 so we knew 0x10 bytes consisted of a header.

 You may ask, why did they add 16 bytes when 4 CRC bytes and 2 offset sector bytes would have worked?
 Remember AES works on 16 bytes at a time, so it most always will be 16 byte aligned.